 The pump is leaking

-Your pool pump has a seal which keeps water from getting into the motor.
+Your pool pump has a seal that keeps water from getting into the motor.
 If your pump is leaking in ‘the middle’ where the wet end joins to the motor it probably needs to have the seal replaced.
 This is better done sooner than later to prevent damage to the motor.
 If the leak is minor it can be left until a convenient time to take the pump out for repairs however if the leak is considerable, the pump should be removed for repairs as soon as possible.

-Pump makes a humming sound but doesn’t start
+The pump makes a humming sound but doesn’t start

 Another cause of humming could be a seized motor shaft.
 If you can spin the motor shaft manually, the capacitor is likely the cause of the humming.
 If the shaft does not spin manually, the bearings or complete motor may need replacing.
 If you are not familiar with pumps you should call us for help.